dev-xo/remix-auth-otp/README.md

 This Strategy uses a Passwordless authentication flow based on Email-Code validation.<br />

-The user will receive an email with a code that will be used to authenticate itself.<br />
+The user will receive an email with a code that will be used to authenticate itself.
 The code has just a single use and it's valid for a short period of time, which makes it very secure.<br />

 Let's see how we can implement this Strategy for our Remix App.

+> **Note**
+> All the code examples are written in TypeScript.
+Feel free to use JavaScript instead and adapt the code to your needs.

 ### Install the Package